TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional context

-Add any other context or screenshots about the request here.
+Add any other context or screenshots about your proposal here.